PcNerd9/alx-system_engineering-devops/README.md

-This repo is all about the use of bash shell
+This is new project about shell permission